How to Fix a Vacuum Cleaner: DIY Solutions That Actually Work

 If you are someone who cherishes your things and does not like to spend money on unnecessary purchases, then you've come to the right place.

-From initial confusion, it soon accelerates into frustration after many failed attempts to make the vacuum start working again.
+What starts as confusion quickly turns into frustration after many failed attempts to make the vacuum start working again.

 ➜ RELATED: 50 Cleaning Tips & Tricks to Make Your Home Shine

-Locate the problem - Double checking
+Locate the Problem - Double Checking

 If yes, but the vacuum remains at a standstill, double check the electrical socket with another device to see if the power is working.